When Young Children Say They Want to Die

 When young children express death wishes, their developing brains are often experiencing what we call "emotional flooding"—a state where feelings become so intense that their cognitive abilities go offline.
 Unlike adults, children don't yet have the neural pathways to differentiate between temporary emotional pain and permanent solutions.

-Through my training in somatic therapy, I've learned that children's bodies hold these overwhelming emotions as physical sensations before they become conscious thoughts.
+Through my training in somatic experiencing and work as a family therapist, I've learned that children's bodies hold these overwhelming emotions as physical sensations before they become conscious thoughts.
 Your four-year-old saying "I want to die" after a sibling conflict isn't expressing suicidal ideation in the adult sense—they're communicating that their system feels completely overwhelmed and they need help regulating.

 However, we must take all expressions seriously while understanding their developmental context.
 Young children live in the immediate present, and when that present feels unbearable, death can seem like the only escape they can imagine.